richardtallent/vue-stars/README.md

 # vue-stars
-> Flexible input control for stars and things
+> Flexible VueJS input control for ratings (stars, etc.)

 ## Development Status
 IE11 support still needs some work, but otherwise this control is ready for real-world use.
 Please